tbrowder/zola-blogs.us/content/_index.md

 SOME-PROGRAMMING-LANGUAGE".
 This post is supposed to show a few lines of text and end with a link to the complete post.

-Following is an example of Raku code highlighting (courtesy of @codesections) with scheme *solarized-dark*.
+Following is an example of Perl code highlighting with scheme *solarized-dark*.
 See other available code highlighting schemes at this [site](https://www.getzola.org/documentation/getting-started/configuration/#syntax-highlighting) (note not all links work to show examples of the highlighting).